Suspend and Resume in Workflows

 to continue execution:

-// Create and start the workflow
+// Get the workflow

-const { runId, start } = myWorkflow.createRun({
+const { runId, start } = myWorkflow.createRun();

 // Start watching the workflow before executing it

-myWorkflow.watch(runId, async ({ context }) => {
+myWorkflow.watch(async ({ context, activePaths }) => {

-const stepStatus = context.stepResults?.stepTwo?.status;
+const stepTwoStatus = context.steps?.stepTwo?.status;

-if (stepStatus === 'suspended') {
+if (stepTwoStatus === 'suspended') {

-console.log('Workflow suspended, resuming with new value');
+console.log("Workflow suspended, resuming with new value");

 // Resume the workflow with new context